JuliaDynamics/ConcurrentSim.jl/docs/source/10_min/2_basic_concepts.rst

   Start driving at 12.0
   Start parking at 14.0

 The first thing to do is to create an instance of :class:`Environment`.
 This instance is passed into the car process function.
-Calling :func:`Process(env, car) <Process>` creates a :class:`Process` containing a :class:`Task` that needs to be started and added to the environment.
+Calling :func:`Process(env, car) <Process>` creates a :class:`Process` that needs to be started and added to the environment.
 Note, that at this time, none of the code of our process function is being executed.
 Its execution is merely scheduled at the current simulation time.
 The :class:`Process` returned by :func:`Process(env, car) <Process>` can be used for process interactions (this will be covered in the next section).
 Finally, the simulation starts by calling :func:`run(env, 15.0) <run>` where the second argument is the end time.